vishalhassanandani/Arthrex/README.md

 * Install the custom package python setup.py install
 *
 ## To Run the tests
-For a simple run of all the test files in normal mode, try
+To understand how to run puthon testcase refere document at https://dev.to/juperala/how-to-run-robot-framework-test-from-command-line-5aa

-go to the project folder & execute command below mention in https://dev.to/juperala/how-to-run-robot-framework-test-from-command-line-5aa
+for simple run,go to the project folder & execute command below mention in

 ```